voukatas/jerry/README.md

 ### Architecture
 First I wrote it with each request having its own process ( a lot of forking ) and then I thought, why not threads?!
 So...

 The main() thread initiates the sever socket (creates, binds and setup the listener) and then creates a separate thread that accepts the clients.
 Then the thread that does the accept, spawns a thread for each client that does the handling for them.

-The server waits for the GET request, which reads partially( ToDo: complete the parser) and responds with the requested contents of the page, if the page exists, else sends a failure message.
+The server waits for the GET request, which reads partially( ToDo: complete the parser) and responds with the requested contents of the page, if that page exists, else it sends a failure message to the client.

-If no specific page is requested from the client(eg. localhost:8080/) the server loads the index.html file( again if it exists)
+If no specific page is requested from the client(eg. localhost:8080/) the server loads the index.html file

 This is just a design I pick to reach my goals.
 Other possibly more efficient designs could be async I/O with threads, blocking I/O thread pools, separate process to track, non-blocking multiplexing I/O with epoll/poll/select and so on...